-- The Town's real estate tax base is made up predominantly of residential taxes, which in 2016 are approximately 94.5% of the entire levy.
+- The Town's real estate tax base is made up predominantly of residential taxes, which in 2017 are approximately 95% of the entire property tax levy.
 In addition, Chapter 580 of the Acts of 1980, more commonly referred to as Proposition 2 1⁄2, limits the Town's ability to increase taxes in any one year by more than 2 1⁄2% of the previous year's tax levy.
-The Town typically taxes at or near its levy limit annually. - The Town's property values have been steadily rising over the past three years.
-However, the Town's 2016 property values remain approximately 9% lower than in 2010.
-The Town's median home price is modestly lower than the state-wide average. - Inflationary trends in the region are consistent with state and national indices. - The U.S. Bureau of Labor Statistics reported a 3.9% unemployment rate for the Town for June 2016, which is ahead of the 4.3% statewide unemployment rate.
-Labor markets continue to stabilize within the Town's local community and nationwide. - The Town's median household income is significantly higher than the state-wide and national averages.
+The Town typically taxes at or near its levy limit annually. - Net state aid in 2018 is expected to be approximately \$617,000 versus \$608,000 in 2017. - The Town's median household income is significantly higher than the statewide and national averages and its unemployment rate is lower that these averages.

-The above item were considered when the Town accepted its budget for fiscal year 2017 at the May 2016 Town Meeting.
-The Town set its tax rate for fiscal year 2017 on December 8, 2016.
+The above items were considered when the Town accepted its budget for fiscal year 2018 at the May 2017 Town Meeting.
+The Town set its tax rate for fiscal year 2018 on December 7, 2017.